-On the eve of the coup d'état against Mussolini on July 25, 1943 the Jewish community was generally impoverished, strongly reduced in numbers due to emigration; many of its members had lost their job and had subsequently changed their employment.
+On the eve of the coup d'état to overthrow Mussolini on July 25, 1943, the Jewish community was impoverished and strongly reduced in numbers due to emigration and many of its members, having lost their jobs, had subsequently migrated from one odd job to another.

-There were approximately 40.000 Jews in Italy at that time, including Italian and foreign nationals.
+There were approximately 37.000 Jews in Italy at that time, including Italian and foreign nationals.

-The first German roundup took place in the North, in the small town of Merano, where the local Jewish community was arrested and sent to Reichenau concentration camp in Austria (and from there to Auschwitz).
-The second unforgettable German roundup was carried out in Rome, the former capital of Italy, on October 16, 1943, following the same process operated in Paris for the “rafle du Velodrome d'Hiver (The Vel'd'Hiv Roundup), in Paris on July 12, 1942: arrests were made at the first light of dawn in asleep homes, doors were smashed, whole families were taken into custody and concentrated in the Military College in via della Lungara before being deported to Auschwitz.
+The first German roundup of Jews took place in the North, in the small town of Merano, where the entire local Jewish community was arrested and sent to the Reichenau concentration camp in Austria (and from there to Auschwitz).
+The second, in Rome, on October 16, 1943, employed the same tactics as those used in La Rafle du Velodrome d'Hiver (The Vel'd'Hiv Roundup), in Paris on July 12, 1942: assaults were made on sleeping homes at first light; doors were smashed in and entire families taken into custody and incarcerated in the Military College in via della Lungara before being deported to Auschwitz.

-On November 21, 1943 in the Cuneo province, Jews who had crossed the Italian-French border in the Maritime Alps were concentrated in the alpine troops barrack in Borgo San Dalmazzo.
+On November 21, 1943, in the Cuneo province, Jews who had crossed the Italian-French border in the Maritime Alps were confined in the barracks of the Alpine Brigade in Borgo San Dalmazzo.
 They were brought to France and from there to Auschwitz.

-More German roundups followed in other Northern Italian cities till Christmas of 1943 with resulting deportations to Auschwitz extermination camp directly from central railway stations in Milano, Firenze and Bologna, to the extermination camp at Auschwitz.
+More German roundups followed in other Northern Italian cities until Christmas of 1943 and all those arrested were deported directly from the main railway stations in Milano, Firenze and Bologna, to the extermination camp at Auschwitz.

-Jews found themselves in a very painful situation.
-They tried, by the thousands, to cross secretly the Swiss border northward or the southern border towards the Allied troops which had landed in Sicily and were slowly going up through Italy.
-Those who didn’t manage to move went into hiding, seeking assistance from the Italian population, from both ecclesiastics and civilians.
+Jews found themselves in dire straits.
+They tried, by the thousands, to secretly cross the Swiss border and head north or the southern border towards the Allied troops, who had landed in Sicily and were slowly advancing northward.
+Those Jews who couldn't manage to move went into hiding, seeking help from the resistance forces, the clergy, and the Italian people.

-On December 2, 1943, following the enactment of the Italian law on arrests of Jews, a large national concentration camp for Jews was established in Fossoli di Carpi in the province of Modena.
-All the Jews who had been caught at home or in their hiding places were concentrated there.
+On December 2, 1943, the Italian authorities established a large national concentration camp for Jews at Fossoli di Carpi, in Modena.
+All Jews who had been arrested at home or in their hiding places were incarcerated there.

-After a while, German occupants took upon themselves the management of Fossoli and started to organize deportations of Jews from there.
-Italian authorities continued to bring to Fossoli the Jews they managed to arrest.
-Twelve transports of deportees were organized from Fossoli, mainly to Auschwitz.
-In the summer of 1944, after the liberation of Rome and Florence, Fossoli was evacuated and deportations continued from another police transit camp which was located farther north on the outskirts of the city of Bolzano (three transports).
+Shortly thereafter, the Germans took over Fossoli and began to organize the deportations.
+The Italian authorities, meanwhile, continued to send Jews there.
+Twelve transports of Jews would depart from Fossoli, mainly to Auschwitz.
+In the summer of 1944, after the liberation of Rome and Florence, Fossoli was evacuated; but deportations continued from another police transit camp located further north on the outskirts of Bolzano.

-At the same time, on September 11, 1943 the city of Trieste became the capital of a Northeastern Italian territory, which had always been claimed by Austria.
-That territory, which was called Operational Zone of the Adriatic Littoral (Operationszone Adriatisches Küstenland) was administratively annexed to the Greater German Reich (Grossdeutsches Reich), was no longer under the control of the Italian authorities, whose power was significantly reduced.
-Jews were now arrested by the German police and imprisoned in the local jail before their deportation; later, they were confined in a police transit camp on the outskirts of Trieste, the Risiera di San Sabba (22 small transports left from there).
+In the meantime, on September 11, 1943, Trieste became the capital of a northeastern Italian territory - one previously claimed by Austria.
+This area, now named the Operational Zone of the Adriatic Littoral (Operationszone Adriatisches Küstenland), being administratively annexed to the Greater German Reich (Grossdeutsches Reich), was no longer under the control of the Italian authorities, whose power was significantly reduced.
+Jews were now arrested by the German police and imprisoned in the local jail before their deportation; later, they were confined in a police transit camp on the outskirts of Trieste, the Risiera di San Sabba, from which 22 smaller transports departed.
 Jews and partisans were murdered in the Risiera.
 The Risiera was also used to cremate the bodies of Jews and partisans shot elsewhere.

-The violence of German occupation regime and Italian fascist regime, so evident in the manner of its arrests and roundups and the deportations to Auschwitz extermination camp and other camps but also through massacres and murders on the Italian territory.
-Indeed, 327 Jews died in Italy in different circumstances than deportation.
-Most of them were killed in massacres against Jews or civilians among whom there were Jews: on the Lago Maggiore (September 15-23, 1943); at the Fosse Ardeatine in Rome (March 24, 1944); at Pardo Roques’s home in Pisa (August 1, 1944); at Forlì airfield (September 5, 17, 1944).
+The ferocity of the German army of occupation and the Italian fascist regime, so evident in the manner of its arrests and roundups and the deportations to Auschwitz and other camps, was further demonstrated in the many massacres and murders that took place on Italian soil.
+327 Jews died in Italy in circumstances other than deportation.
+Most of them were killed in massacres of Jews, or of groups of other civilians among whom there happened to be Jews: on Lago Maggiore, (September 15-23, 1943); at the Fosse Ardeatine in Rome (March 24, 1944); at the home of Pardo Roques in Pisa (August 1, 1944); and at Forlì airfield (September 5, 17, 1944).

-Other Jews died in concentration camps or in prisons or during escape attempts or because they didn't manage to survive an hard life in hiding.
+Other Jews died in concentration camps, or in prisons, or during escape attempts, or because they didn't manage to survive life in hiding.
 Some of them killed themselves in order to avoid arrest.

-As happened to French and Dutch Jews, the main destination of the deportations from Italy and normally for all European Jews was Auschwitz camp, where the extermination plants had been installed.
-More than 6.000 people were deported there from Italy.
-Other transports were headed to Bergen Belsen special concentration camp which was intended for citizens of neutral countries or of countries not invaded yet by nazi Germany.
-More than 400 people were deported to Bergen Belsen, most of them survived because they were intended to be exchanged for German nationals held by Allies.
-Other transports of Jews were headed to Ravensbrueck and Buchenwald concentration camps because their deportation occurred after November 1944, when Auschwitz camp began to be dismantled.
-Other Jews were caught in SS searches for partisans and, having not been identified as Jews, were deported in concentration camps for political opponents.
+As happened to French and Dutch Jews, the main destination of the deportations from Italy was Auschwitz, where the systematic extermination of the Jews took place between December 1941 and January 1945.
+More than 6,000 people came to Auschwitz from Italy.
+Other transports were destined for Bergen Belsen, a special concentration camp intended for citizens of neutral countries or of countries not invaded by Nazi Germany.
+More than 400 people were deported to Bergen Belsen, most of them survived because they'd been kept for an intended prisoner exchange with German nationals held by the Allies.
+Other transports of Jews were sent to Ravensbrueck and Buchenwald because their deportation occurred after November 1944, when Auschwitz began to be dismantled.
+Other Jews were caught in SS searches for partisans and, having not been identified as Jews, were deported to concentration camps for political opponents.

-The victims of the Shoah on the Italian peninsula were more than 7.000, more than 300 of them died in Italy without being deported.
-12,5% of the total survived the deportation.
+The victims of the Shoah on the Italian peninsula were more than 7.000; and over 300 died in Italy before being deported.
+12.5% of the total survived the extermination camps.